 The Galapagos were unintentionally discovered on MARCH 10, 1535, shortly after Bishop Tomas de Berlanga and crew had been on the brink of completely losing faith and stamina while lost at sea.
-We’ve covered their incredible and unplanned discovery of the Galapagos Islands in our previous blogs (Discovery of Galapagos Part I & Part II) but, now that we’re on the eve of the historic day itself, we’d like to invite you to check out this blog that covers the adventures of the “unintentional discoverer of Galapagos” and his crew upon reaching the Enchanted Isles!
+We’ve covered their incredible and unplanned discovery of the Galapagos Islands in our previous blog (Discovery of Galapagos Part I) but, now that we’re on the eve of the historic day itself, we’d like to invite you to check out this blog that covers the adventures of the “unintentional discoverer of Galapagos” and his crew upon reaching the Enchanted Isles!

 By this point on their journey, the heat was oppressive and the worst had already happened: two men had been lost and ten horses had died.
 It seemed that their voyage was doomed (to think it had all started simply because they were told deliver a letter to the Pizarro brothers in Peru!), and no land had been spotted… yet.